 - a set of pair of unique ML Model Identifier and ML Model Information associated with an Analytics ID, when multiple ML models is supported by the consumer.

 NOTE 1: The structure and format of the ML Model identifier and its uniqueness are up to stage 3.

-NOTE 2: Parameters defined for Multiple models are for Analytics accuracy enhancement.
+NOTE 2: Parameters defined for Multiple ML models are for Analytics accuracy enhancement.